Table of Contents

 Conclusion

-Sourcing & Procurement Consulting is a commercially sound professional service to licence in Dubai — low overhead, strong demand across sectors, and a jurisdiction that gives you genuine regional reach.
-The free zone route under activity code 7020.66 is straightforward for experienced practitioners who want to operate independently, with a setup timeline measured in days rather than months.
+The free zone route under code 7020.66 is simple for an experienced practitioner who wants to work independently, with a setup measured in days rather than months.